Bank raises rates to 0.75% as it warns inflation could reach double figures

 The jobs market has also held up well and is unlikely to weaken as quickly as expected, it added.

-The Bank said most MPC members believed “monetary policy should be tightened at this meeting in order to reduce the risk that recent trends in nominal pay growth, domestic pricing, and inflation expectations strengthened and became embedded”.
+But the Bank’s deputy governor Jon Cunliffe called for rates to remain unchanged at 0.5% amid fears over the impact of the cost of living squeeze on growth, according to the minutes.

-But it said one member – John Cunliffe – called for rates to remain unchanged as he “placed great weight, at this point, on the very material negative impacts of higher commodity prices on real household incomes and activity”.
+The rate rise comes after the US Federal Reserve raised interest rates in America on Wednesday for the first time since 2018 in an attempt to cool rampant inflation.

-The rate increase comes after the US Federal Reserve raised interest rates in America on Wednesday for the first time since 2018 in an attempt to cool rampant inflation.
+Economist Martin Beck, at the EY Item Club, said the Bank is likely to put more emphasis on supporting growth than trying to rein in inflation, over which it has little control, “implying a slower pace of rate increases going forward”.

-The Bank of England has now raised rates three times since last December, marking the first time the base rate has been increased at three meetings in a row since 2004.
+He believes another rise is a “strong possibility” in May, with rates ending the year at 1% to 1.25%.

 Register for free to continue reading